 Frequently Asked Questions about Homeopathy

 Homeopathy is so very different from Western Medicine, that people often have more questions than they can even think of to ask about it.
-Hopefully some of your questions can be answered from this list below.
+Hopefully some of your questions will be answered from this list below.
+If your question is not answered on this page, please click on the Blog and search for it there.
+There are many questions answered in great detail on the blog.

 What is Homeopathy?